St. John Paul II Catholic Secondary School: Programs

 SJPII, a publicly funded separate high school, provides a religious studies program in each year.
 The school was accredited by the International Baccalaureate Organization in 2002 with its first class of IB Diploma students graduated in 2005.
 The school also provides gifted, cooperative education, and extended French programs, as well as English and French Writing Clinics, a peer helper program (P.A.S.S) and a Math Help Centre.

 Student life

 Various councils run the majority of SJPII's inter and extracurricular activities.
 These councils are the Executive Student Council (ESC), Safe Schools Council (SSC), DECA, Art Committee and the Environmental Council.
 Following in their lead of student engagement are a multitude of clubs including the Health Action Team who runs the Breakfast Club.
 There is also a school newspaper by the name of "Off the Wall", that is published four times a year.

 Ninety percent of SJPII graduates go on to post-secondary education.
 About 1 in 20 graduates does so with a scholarship.

 Administration

-As of 2023, the current principal is Andrea Magee, who previously was the principal of Mary Ward Catholic Secondary School.
-The former principal of SJPII is Michael Wetzel, who previously attended the school from 1987 to 1992 and served as vice-principal from 2009 to 2011.
-Wetzel taught at Mary Ward Catholic Secondary School for several years.
-From 2006 to 2013 Paul McAlpine was the principal and Louise Brighton the vice principal.
+As of 2023, the current principal is Scotula Navaratnasingham, who previously was the vice principal of St. Patrick Catholic Secondary School.
+The former principal of SJPII is Andrea Magee, who was the former principal at Mary Ward Catholic Secondary School for several years.